amiralimollaei/cmd-launcher-offline/README.md

 # cmd-launcher

 > [!Warning]
-> This version of cmd-launcher is broken! it assumes every file that it needs already exist on cache, so it can work offline.
+> This version of cmd-launcher is broken! it assumes every file that it needs already exist somewhere in the filesystem, so it can work offline.

 A minimal command line Minecraft launcher.
 EN | [DE](README_de.md)